AzK-oWo/interpreter/README.md

 ### Interpreter has debug options.
 You just need to use the flag **--verbose**.

-### doesn't has interactive form, so the code have to be inside txt file.
+### It would be better if someone will add interactive mode.

 ## How to start:

-Firstable, program needs to be complied by command **make fastcreate**
+###Compile:

+	make fastcreate

+###Start the program:

-Then, code have to be written in the txt file in advance
+The code have to be written in the txt file in advance.

-If you want to use some example codes you can check it in "tests" folder.
-Use command **make test n _(n from 1 to 5)_** to run the program by one of example.
+If you want to use some examples you can check it in "tests" folder.
+Use the command to run the program by one of example:

+	make test$n

+where $n := 1 - 5

-Final, run the program with your txt file like *bin/interpreter << my_example.txt --verbose* and enjoy
+Run the program with your txt file like:

+	bin/interpreter << my_example.txt --verbose